open-source-firmware/flat-image-tree/source/chapter1-introduction.rst

 -----------------

-The number of elements playing a role in the kernel booting process has increased over time and now typically includes the devicetree, kernel image and possibly a ramdisk image.
+The number of elements playing a role in the kernel booting process has increased over time and now typically includes the devicetree, :index:`kernel image <pair: kernel; image>` and possibly a ramdisk image.
 Generally, all must be placed in the system memory and booted together.

-For firmware images a similar process has taken place, with various binaries loaded at different addresses, such as ARM's ATF, OpenSBI, FPGA and U-Boot itself.
+For firmware images a similar process has taken place, with various binaries loaded at different addresses, such as ARM's :index:`ATF`, :index:`OpenSBI`, :index:`FPGA` and :index:`U-Boot` itself.

 FIT provides a flexible and extensible format to deal with this complexity.
 It provides support for multiple components.
 It also supports multiple